Alpha release · Experimental

 3. Toggle Use wave overhangs (Experimental) on.

-Simple mode shows just the master toggle plus the algorithm dropdown.
-Switch to Advanced (top‑right mode selector) to tune individual parameters like line spacing, anchor bite, Kaiser LaSO overlap, etc.
+Simple mode shows just the master toggle.
+Switch to Advanced (top‑right mode selector) to tune individual parameters like line spacing, flow (mm³/mm), seam mode, etc.

 For the full reference of every config option with tuning hints, see docs/WAVE_OVERHANG_SETTINGS.md.